Laser Resurfacing

 - Continue moisturizing frequently to prevent excessive dryness.

-- Continue cleansing twice daily with a gentle cleanser.
+- Continue cleansing twice daily with a gentle cleanser, and using moisturizer or Vaseline

 Days 8-14: